Alumni Day 2019 - SOLD OUT!

 COME EXPLORE THE SENSES!

-On behalf of the Stanford Medicine Alumni Association, we would like to invite you back to The Farm for a day of celebration with our vibrant alumni community of medical and bioscience graduates.
-Reconnect to the campus and with your former classmates, meet new colleagues, and enjoy inspiring faculty as we explore this year’s theme—Sensorium: Enhancing the World of Perception—focusing on our senses and what Stanford Medicine is doing to protect, enhance, and in some cases, even restore them.
+On behalf of the Stanford Medicine Alumni Association, thank you to all alumni and guests that came back to The Farm for a day of celebration with our vibrant alumni community of medical and bioscience graduates.
+It was a great day, reconnecting to the campus and with your former classmates, meeting new colleagues, and enjoying inspiring faculty as we explored this year’s theme—Sensorium: Enhancing the World of Perception—which focused on our senses and what Stanford Medicine is doing to protect, enhance, and in some cases, even restore them.

 Full Program & Speaker Biographies

 Daytime Activities - Li Ka Shing Center for Learning & Knowledge

 Lila W. Hope, PhD '99

 President, Stanford Medical Alumni Association

 Hope is a partner practicing law at Cooley LLP.
 She specializes in life sciences licensing and partnering transactions involving complex legal, business and operational issues.
 She also assists clients with their day-to-day contract needs for manufacturing, distribution, clinical trials and other operational matters.
 She works closely with the management teams to structure transactions to meet strategic goals, and to close such deals through drafting and negotiating legal contracts.
 Her clients are located around the world and are active in all areas of biotechnology, including therapeutics, artificial intelligence, vaccines, diagnostics, e-Health and medical devices.
 She is a regular speaker on licensing and partnering matters in the legal and biotech communities.
 She is also actively involved in mentoring students at Stanford Medicine and Duke Law.
 She received her PhD in Cancer Biology from Stanford Medicine in 1999, and her JD from Duke University School of Law in 2002.